-Fall 2018 Spring 2019 Summer 2019 Fall 2019 Incoming Freshmen -Department of Academic Development Course First Semester of Courses in Student's Major "Third Semester" Second Semester of Courses in Student's Major Students Enter Sophomore Year Incoming, freshmen students take needed developmental math and English courses as well as Introduction to Professional Commu- nications, a college level public speaking course to prepare for their major.
+Fall 2019 Spring 2020 Summer 2020 Fall 2020 Incoming Freshmen -Department of Academic Development Course First Semester of Courses in Student's Major "Third Semester" Second Semester of Courses in Student's Major Students Enter Sophomore Year Incoming freshmen students take needed developmental math and English courses, as well as Oral Communications, a college-level public speaking course, that helps strengthen multiple literacies as students prepare for their major.
 First semester of courses toward a degree in student's selected majors.
 Students take a "third semester" during the year - a second semester of courses toward a degree in their selected major.
 Qualified students will receive a grant to cover the cost of tuition associated with their third semester of study.
 On track to graduate with their class in selected major within two years.